Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Fraser Highway Plaza: Tobiko Sushi, Jerusalem Grill, & Full Ramen are local-favourite restaurant anchors.

-• Guildford Town Centre: 10 minutes northeast for the major shopping run, with full-line department stores & a deep restaurant footprint.
+• Guildford Town Centre: Fleetwood does not have a lot of shopping of its own, plenty of restaurants but not much retail, and this is where that gets solved.
+10 minutes northeast for the major shopping run, with full-line department stores & a deep restaurant footprint.
+In practice it means you rarely need to go anywhere else.

 • Annual Events: the Greek Food Festival in June (authentic Greek food, dancing, entertainment) & the Fleetwood Festival at Francis Park are the headline community calendar items.